srii-10/Tracert-Testing-in-Cisco-Packet-Tracer/README.md

 ## Steps

 1. Preparing the Network
-- Creating a simple network topology
+- Creating a simple network topology <br>
   <img src="images/topology.png" alt="Scan Result" width="500"/> <br>
 - Assign an IP Address to each PC, Router, and Switch